icyphox/site/pages/uses.md

 ![desk oct 2024](https://cdn.icyphox.sh/desk-oct-2024.png)

-## personal laptop (wyndle)
+## at home machine (wyndle)

 My primary laptop that I use for everything non-work is my [**Asus ROG Flow X13 (2021)**](/blog/flow-x13).
 It's got a Ryzen 9 5900HS, Nvidia GTX 1650 Max-Q, 32GB of RAM and a 1TB SSD.
-I bought this machine in early 2022, when I was working remotely as a contractor.
 The 4K display doesn't help with its battery life (about 5 hours) but it looks absolutely fantastic.
 This machine runs NixOS.

 Other software I use on this machine: